awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ### Athena cannot read files stored in Amazon S3 Glacier<a name="troubleshooting-athena-athena-cannot-read-files-stored-in-the-glacier-storage-class"></a>

 Athena does not support querying the data in the [S3 Glacier flexible retrieval](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-glacier) or S3 Glacier Deep Archive storage classes\.
-Objects in the S3 Glacier and S3 Glacier Deep Archive storage classes are ignored\.
+Objects in the S3 Glacier Flexible Retrieval and S3 Glacier Deep Archive storage classes are ignored\.
 Data that is moved or transitioned to one of these classes are no longer readable or queryable by Athena even after storage class objects are restored\.
 To make the restored objects that you want to query readable by Athena, copy the restored objects back into Amazon S3 to change their storage class, or use the Amazon S3 Glacier Instant Retrieval storage class instead, which is queryable by Athena\.
 For more information, see [Amazon S3 Glacier instant retrieval storage class](http://aws.amazon.com/s3/storage-classes/glacier/instant-retrieval/)\.

 ### Athena reads files that I excluded from the AWS Glue crawler<a name="troubleshooting-athena-athena-reads-files-that-i-excluded-from-the-glue-crawler"></a>